 For the past few years she worked with Morten Hansen and Jim Collins on their latest books Collaboration and Great by Choice, respectively as well as on Herminia Ibarra’s book Act Like a Leader, Think like a Leader on how to successfully step up to leadership.

-The AME runs once a year in the spring in Fontainebleau for 9 days.
+The AME runs twice a year – in the spring and the autumn.
+Both programmes take place in Fontainebleau and last 9 days.
 Topics covered include coaching, innovation in a digitalised world and virtual team collaboration, stakeholder analysis, design thinking and managing yourself and leading others.
 All of the themes are blended together to help participants to create their perfect environment to motivate others to adopt change and new ideas on a big scale, and to have an impact on overall performance as well as the culture of the company.

 Each participant will develop their own individual innovation project which is specific to them and their team/organisation and prepare this before they arrive on campus for the programme.
 These innovation projects serve as the knowledge repositories during the programme and serve as learning enablers during the discussion and as the red-thread of the entire programme.
 Participants will identify a valuable idea in their organisation that has not yet come to fruition.
 They will nurture this project every day over the programme, identify bottlenecks to innovation and change in their organisation and learn how to eliminate, reduce, tame, or ideally, reverse them to become enablers.